d3x0r/STFRPhysics/AI/homogeneous_light_propagation_framework.md

 This paper has examined the part of the light-propagation framework that overlaps most directly with the familiar domain of special relativity.
 Within that restricted scope, the analysis recovers in form the standard contraction factor, the standard timing factor, and the standard one-dimensional Lorentz transformation, while also presenting signal transfer in staged form and briefly noting the structure of non-collinear composition through proper-velocity endpoint composition and a transport-induced rotational remainder.
 Taken together, these results show that the propagation-based construction remains consistent with the special-relativistic sector addressed here while deriving its familiar structures from different starting assumptions.

+A useful consequence of this staged propagation treatment is the Michelson--Morley result.
+In the older longitudinal account, the round-trip expression $L/(c-v)+L/(c+v)$ together with longitudinal normalization is enough to remove the arm-time disparity, but by itself it does not yet address the absence of the directional beam divergence that would otherwise be expected for a moving apparatus.
+In the present framework, that remaining point is handled by the same staged signal structure developed here: propagation delay and the corresponding directional update are treated together rather than as unrelated corrections.
+The scalar aberration relation is therefore not an optional later add-on, but part of the observer-side reconstruction of the received signal state.
+On that basis, the Michelson--Morley outcome is not merely repaired after the fact.
+Within the present construction, a null result is the expected result of a co-moving apparatus, because both the two-way interaction cost and the received directional state are already organized by the same propagation-based structure.

 That point is important, but it is also limited.
 The aim of the paper is not to argue that the broader construction should be identified with the Lorentz framework once this overlap has been shown.
-On the contrary, the Lorentz transformation appears here as one recovered structure inside a larger propagation-based organization.
+On the contrary, the Lorentz transformation appears here as one recovered structure inside a larger propagation-and-transport organization.
 It is significant within the restricted regime treated in this paper, but it does not define the full scope, method, or intended development of the framework.
 The present analysis therefore establishes compatibility at a specific level, not reduction of the broader construction to the standard formalism.

 This is why the scope of the paper has been kept intentionally narrow.
 Its purpose is to establish the special-relativistic side of the program first: to show that contraction, timing, moving-frame mapping, a brief proper-velocity description of endpoint speed composition, the transport-induced rotational remainder associated with non-collinear composition, and the corresponding signal-transfer relations can be recovered in form from a common propagation-based starting point.
 That is a necessary step, because without it the broader framework would remain disconnected from the best-known relativistic results.
 But it is only a first step.
 The wider landscape to which this construction belongs is not developed here, and further work will be needed to show how that larger structure should be understood on its own terms.